AhmedMousa-ag/Combiner-Generative-CNN/README.md

 # Combiner-GANS
 Using GANS architecture to solve how broken object did look like before break.
 "Use cases Archaeology".

-# This project is still in progress....

 # Pix2Pix:
-Model_2 in models builder represents pix2pix architecture and it doesn't look promsing, so will try with Diffusion models
+Model_2 in models builder folder represents pix2pix architecture which gave a good results as explained below

 # Data:
-So far gathered data of 600 images to 9 objects.
+Gathered data of around 600 images belonging to 9 objects "Carton objects are easy to find and ripe".

 # Results So Far: